U.S. Federal and State Cases, Codes, and Articles

 Sec.
 17708.
 (1) “Preceptor” means a pharmacist approved by the board to direct the training of an intern in an approved pharmacy.

-(2) “Prescriber” means a licensed dentist, a licensed doctor of medicine, a licensed doctor of osteopathic medicine and surgery, a licensed doctor of podiatric medicine and surgery, a licensed physician's assistant, a licensed optometrist certified under part 174 1 to administer and prescribe therapeutic pharmaceutical agents, an advanced practice registered nurse as that term is defined in section 17201 2 who meets the requirements of section 17211a, 3 a licensed veterinarian, or another licensed health professional acting under the delegation and using, recording, or otherwise indicating the name of the delegating licensed doctor of medicine or licensed doctor of osteopathic medicine and surgery.
+(2) “Prescriber” means a licensed dentist; a licensed doctor of medicine; a licensed doctor of osteopathic medicine and surgery; a licensed doctor of podiatric medicine and surgery; a licensed physician's assistant; subject to part 174, 1 a licensed optometrist; subject to section 17211a, 2 an advanced practice registered nurse; a licensed veterinarian; subject to subsection (7), a registered professional nurse who holds a specialty certification as a nurse anesthetist under section 17210 3 when he or she is engaging in the practice of nursing and providing the anesthesia and analgesia services described in section 17210(3); or any other licensed health professional acting under the delegation and using, recording, or otherwise indicating the name of the delegating licensed doctor of medicine or licensed doctor of osteopathic medicine and surgery.
+As used in this subsection:

 (3) “Prescription” means an order by a prescriber to fill, compound, or dispense a drug or device written and signed; written or created in an electronic format, signed, and transmitted by facsimile; or transmitted electronically or by other means of communication.
 An order transmitted in other than written or hard-copy form must be electronically recorded, printed, or written and immediately dated by the pharmacist, and that record is considered the original prescription.
-In a health facility or agency licensed under article 17 4 or other medical institution, an order for a drug or device in the patient's chart is considered for the purposes of this definition the original prescription.
+In a health facility or agency licensed under article 17 6 or other medical institution, an order for a drug or device in the patient's chart is considered for the purposes of this definition the original prescription.
 For purposes of this part, prescription also includes a standing order issued under section 17744e.
-5 Subject to section 17751(2) and (5), 6 prescription includes, but is not limited to, an order for a drug, not including a controlled substance except under circumstances described in section 17763(e), 7 written and signed; written or created in an electronic format, signed, and transmitted by facsimile; or transmitted electronically or by other means of communication by a physician prescriber, dentist prescriber, or veterinarian prescriber who is licensed to practice dentistry, medicine, osteopathic medicine and surgery, or veterinary medicine in another state.
+7 Subject to section 17751(2) and (5), 8 prescription includes, but is not limited to, an order for a drug, not including a controlled substance except under circumstances described in section 17763(e), 9 written and signed; written or created in an electronic format, signed, and transmitted by facsimile; or transmitted electronically or by other means of communication by a prescriber in another state or province of Canada.

-(4) “Prescription drug” means a drug to which 1 or more of the following apply:
+(4) Subject to subsection (5), “prescription drug” means a drug to which 1 or more of the following apply:

 (a) The drug is dispensed pursuant to a prescription.